 Alaska Railroad Glacier Discovery Route

 Understanding why the railroad calls this the Glacier Discovery Route may also help you understand the somewhat complex route the train follows.
 The train departs Anchorage for Whittier each morning during the summer, returning from Whittier to Anchorage in the evening.
 This schedule allows for a day trip from Anchorage, with plenty of time in Whittier for a day cruise to the see the glaciers of Prince William Sound.
 However, during the middle of the day, the train heads back out of Whittier on a sightseeing trip up Spencer Glacier and Grandview.
 If you choose to stay on the train for this portion you will see your share of glaciers as well as you travel through the Kenai Mountains to Grandview.
+You also have the option to disembark at the Spencer Glacier Whistle Stop and take an optional tour such as rafting or hiking.

 The morning trip from Anchorage to Whittier is popular for passengers departing on seven day cruises to Vancouver.
 In addition to the convenient schedule and reasonable cost, the train pulls up right in front of the cruise terminal.
 Northbound cruise passengers disembarking in Whittier have time for a day cruise before catching the train to Anchorage in the evening, but most passengers opt to depart earlier by motorcoach or other cruise line options.
 You can read more about Alaska cruise transportation here.